 Sycamore has superb toughness and hardness compared to other lumber, but can it be used as kindling despite its durability?
 Does it produce a lot of heat or just a short-lived fire?

-All things considered, our wood will experts explain if sycamore is a hardwood ideal for making high-end furniture and suitable for starting fires.
+All things considered, I will explain here if sycamore is a hardwood ideal for making high-end furniture and suitable for starting fires.

 Trees of Sycamore: Where Do They Grow?